-Back in 2016, we experienced frequent failures with both software & hardware, largely due to our small energy storage and lack of reliable connectivity.
-The solution was to create tools that would be better suited to our needs.
+Back in 2016 when first operating on a sailboat, we experienced frequent failures with both software & hardware, largely due to our small energy storage and lack of reliable connectivity.
+The solution was to create tools that would be better suited to the limits of our situation.
 The objective was to replace the bloated, closed-source or subscription software that we were using to do creative work, such as Photoshop, Xcode and Ableton.
-We were somewhat familiar with web technologies, so we decided to build our programs on this new framework called Electron.
+We were somewhat familiar with web technologies, so we decided to build our programs on this new up and coming framework called Electron.

 While solving some of our issues, Electron was rapidly increasing in size and soon joined the rest of the software that we wanted to do away with.
-Our focus shifted toward reducing our energy use, and to ensure reliability by removing all dependencies.
+Our focus shifted toward reducing our energy use, and to ensure reliability we began removing dependencies.

 To transition toward our new goals, we developed offline web versions as temporary stand-ins while researching ways to build more resilient software.
 We eventually ported our tools to C, but while we had achieved ideal energy usage, portability was still an issue, so we kept looking.
 We learnt 6502 assembly, seeing players run our NES game on all these different platforms gave us a new idea.

-And so, in 2021 we took our biggest leap yet toward longtermism and designed a small virtual machine with a focus on implementability; meaning that moving forward, our software will live on a virtual machine.
-In other words, the code will stop having to be ported, but instead to make something available on a new platform would our needs or devices change, the emulator remains the only piece of code to be ported, which is explicitly designed to be easily implemented.
+And so, in 2021 we began designing a small virtual machine with a focus on implementability; meaning that moving forward, the applications themselves will no longer need to be ported.
+Instead, to make any one program available on a new platform, the emulator is the only piece of code that will need to be modified, which is explicitly designed to be easily implemented.